idaholab/moose/framework/doc/content/framework_development/patch_to_code.md

 ## 6. Inactive Pull Request Policy

 Pull Requests that remain inactive with unaddressed comments or failed tests for a period of +30 days+ may be closed by any member of the MOOSE team at their discretion.
 These Pull Requests may be reopened by the original developer or an interested party at any time if activity resumes.
 These unmerged PRs can be found by using the filter ```is:unmerged.```

+## 7. Software Quality Policy

+MOOSE follows stringent guidelines for software quality.
+The testing system is designed in a manner to shield day-to-day development from any associated burdens.
+However, we do require that all new code is documented in a specific manner to meet the guidelines, please refer to [generate.md] for additional information.